100% Pure Seed. No Fillers. Non GMO.

-Remember, monarch butterflies reproduce throughout the summer months as they continue their northward movement.
-The milkweed species mentioned above are as necessary to summer gardens in northern states as they are to spring gardens in the south.
-In the upper Midwest and Northeast, common milkweed (A. syriaca) and swamp milkweed (A. incarnate) are also important summer host plants.
-Monarch caterpillars also utilize swamp milkweed west of the Rocky Mountains, in addition to regional host plants.
+Monarch butterflies reproduce throughout the summer months as they continue their northward movement.
+The milkweed species mentioned above are as necessary in both summer gardens in northern states, as well as in spring gardens in the south.

 Purple Coneflower Seeds

 Lavender Hyssop Seeds